 - Appeals court hears oral arguments in OOIDA’s Pennsylvania toll lawsuit

 - OOIDA backs bill clarifying ‘automobile transporters’ definition

-- Fuel rate changes implemented in 15 states
+- Fuel tax changes implemented in 15 states

 - Legislation still under construction at certain statehouses

 - Four states attempt to limit left lane lollygagging

 - New director of legislative affairs signs on with OOIDA

 - New Truckers Advantage fuel card offers bigger savings than before

 - OOIDA board member featured in FMCSA video series